lblod/frontend-embeddable-notule-editor/README.md

 	- if type `'ranges'`:
 		- `activeInRanges`: given the Prosemirror editor state, return an array of ranges for the plugin to be active in, for example `[[0,50], [70,100]]`

-Both examples show how to activate the plugin for the *whole* document.
+Both examples show how to activate the plugin for the *whole* document, which is also the default.

 ### Roadsign Regulation
 Add annnotated *mobiliteitsmaatregelen* from a specified registry, which will most likely be using the [public facing sparql endpoint](https://register.mobiliteit.vlaanderen.be/sparql) of [the roadsign registry](https://register.mobiliteit.vlaanderen.be).
 This data is maintained by experts at [MOW Vlaanderen](https://www.vlaanderen.be/departement-mobiliteit-en-openbare-werken).

 :warning: This plugin will only activate in *besluiten* with a certain rdf type.
+You will also need to activate the [Besluit](#besluit) plugin to be able to create *besluiten*.
 <details><summary>Exhaustive list of decision types in which this plugin will activate</summary>

 https://data.vlaanderen.be/id/concept/BesluitType/4d8f678a-6fa4-4d5f-a2a1-80974e43bf34